 The central bank of Brazil kept its key Selic rate on hold at 13.75% for the sixth consecutive meeting in May 2023, as widely expected.
 In its first monetary policy meeting after the government proposed its long-awaited new fiscal rules, the board said it is "less likely" to resume hikes.
 The bank decided to maintain its strategy for a longer period to ensure the convergence of inflation, while won't hesitate to resume the tightening cycle if the disinflationary process does not proceed as expected.
 Annual inflation eased to 4.65% in March from 5.6% in February 2023, while the bank’s Inflation expectations for 2023 and 2024 stand at 5.8% and 3.6%, respectively.
 The board also mentioned that global activity and inflation remain resilient and the monetary tightening continues to advance in major economies. source: Banco Central do Brasil

 Interest Rate in Brazil averaged 13.93 percent from 1999 until 2023, reaching an all time high of 45.00 percent in March of 1999 and a record low of 2.00 percent in August of 2020.
 This page provides - Brazil Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Brazil Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Interest Rate in Brazil is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Brazil to stand at 2.00 in 12 months time.
-In the long-term, the Brazil Interest Rate is projected to trend around 2.50 percent in 2022, according to our econometric models.
+Interest Rate in Brazil is expected to be 13.75 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Interest Rate is projected to trend around 10.00 percent in 2024, according to our econometric models.